 Talk therapy, such as Cognitive Behavioral Therapy, is the primary form of treatment for PTSD, although many patients find that psychiatric patients such as antidepressants can greatly help with their symptoms in the short-term.

-Anti-anxiety medications such as Xanax and Klonopin may additionally be of help, although the addictive nature of these medications make them unsuited for long-term use.
+Anti-anxiety medications may additionally be of help, although the addictive nature of these medications make them unsuited for long-term use.
 Additionally, many people who struggle with PTSD often abuse drugs such as alcohol in an attempt to self-medicate.
 "Treatments" such as these only make the problem worse in the long-term, and further the suffering of those afflicted, as well as complicating the treatment course.
 This is why it is crucial to seek help from a qualified professional if you believe you are suffering from PTSD.

 Remember, the trauma you've been exposed to is NOT your fault.
 These terrifying symptoms are the brain's way of coping with very real danger.
 The stigma associated with conditions such as PTSD can be additionally traumatizing, and it is with this in mind that we at Overcomers Counseling of Colorado Springs approach our empathetic, individual-based treatment modalities.